January–February 2019 North American cold wave: Illinois

 In the Chicago area, temperatures plummeted as low as −23 F at O'Hare International Airport on January 30, with a windchill of -52 F. Chicago's Northerly Island recorded temperatures as low as −21 F and Chicago's Midway International Airport recorded a temperature of −22 F; O'Hare's maximum of −10 F that day was a daily record and also only 1 F-change higher than Chicago's official record cold maximum set on January 18, 1994, and December 24, 1983.
 Chicago also reached record lows on January 31, with a temperature of −21 F and a windchill of -41 F.

 Rockford reached an all-time record low of -31 F, shattering the old record of -27 F from 1982.
 Moline in the Quad Cities reached an all-time record low of -33 F. In Mount Carroll, a temperature of -38 F was recorded on January 30.
 Now verified, this is the all-time lowest temperature in the state of Illinois.

 Several people died in Chicago due to the cold.
+The cold wave resulted in 1,444 flights being cancelled at O'Hare, and 254 flights being cancelled at Midway.